Disappearance of Steven Koecher: Theorized connection to Susan Powell disappearance

 Koecher disappeared a week after Susan Powell disappeared from her home in the Salt Lake City suburb of West Valley City, Utah.
-The latter case received much more media attention, as suspicion centered on her husband, Joshua, with whom she had been having marital difficulties.
-The night after a neighbor last saw her in the family home, Joshua had left after midnight to take the couple's two sons camping in Tooele County.
-Police officers who came to investigate the next morning forced entry into the house and found two box fans blowing at a wet spot on the couch.
+The Powell case received much more media attention than Koecher, as suspicion centered on Susan's husband Joshua and their troubled marriage.
+The circumstances of Susan's disappearance were also more clearly ominous.

-Early in the Koecher investigation, tips were posted to the Internet and brought to the family's attention suggesting a connection between the two disappearances.
-In 2010, Joshua's family began making those allegations publicly, claiming on a website they had ostensibly set up to find Susan that she had, with her family's help, framed her husband for murder and eloped with Koecher.
+There was early speculation the disappearances of Susan Powell and Steven Koecher might be somehow connected.
+In 2010, Joshua's family began making those allegations publicly, claiming on a website that Susan had framed her husband for murder and eloped with Koecher.
 Steven Powell, Joshua's father, outlined the theory in a February letter to police and FBI agents investigating his daughter-in-law's case.